gunrock/docsify/docs/hive_phase2/hive_sgm_phase2.md

 ### Performance limitations

+**Single-GPU:** No change from Phase 1.

-Our multi-GPU implementation does not consider the SpGEMM preprocessing step.
+**Multiple-GPUs:** Our multi-GPU implementation does not consider the SpGEMM preprocessing step.
 As SpGEMM is one of the core computations for many other algorithms, one future opportunity will be to scale a load-balanced SpGEMM to a multi-GPU system using merge-based decomposition.
 CUDA’s new virtual memory APIs also allow us to map and unmap physical memory chunks to a contiguous virtual memory array, which can be used to perform and store SpGEMM in its sparse-format without relying on an intermediate dense representation and a conversion to sparse output.

 ## Scalability behavior